 Originally showed tombstones, removed in international versions to avoid religious imagery.

 Japanese artwork showed Grimer looking up a girl's skirt.
-English card was edited change the eyes.
+English card was edited to change the eyes.

 Depicted with cannon arms pointing directly outward — considered too violent and censored in Western releases.